Table of Contents

 You have probably heard about great services like Tripadvisor and Hostelworld that help you find the best affordable hotels in the area.
 They are quite useful, so take advantage of their discounts, special offers, and reviews.

 Airbnb is also a great service to rent a house or an apartment for several days.
-Further, it wouldn’t hurt to check out the prices on Booking.com during big holiday discounts, like Black Friday or Christmas sales and try to book a refundable room in advance, so you can always cancel it and get your money back if you change your plans.
+Further, it wouldn’t hurt to check out the prices on Booking.com during big holiday discounts, like Black Friday or Christmas sales.
+Maybe you can even get to some of the best christmassy towns in USA.
+And try to book a refundable room in advance, so you can always cancel it and get your money back if you change your plans.

 And finally, some platforms offer a newcomer discount for your first purchase, so check them out before you start booking your accommodation.